aws-samples/drug-discovery-workflows/README.md

-# Drug Discovery Workflows for Amazon HealthOmics
+# Drug Discovery Workflows for AWS HealthOmics

 ## Description

-A collection of Amazon HealthOmics workflows to accelerate drug discovery.
+A collection of AWS HealthOmics workflows to accelerate drug discovery.

 ## News

-Amazon HealthOmics Drug Discovery Workflows now supports the [ESM3](https://huggingface.co/EvolutionaryScale/esm3-sm-open-v1) model by [EvolutionaryScale](https://www.evolutionaryscale.ai/)!
+AWS HealthOmics Drug Discovery Workflows now supports the [ESM3](https://huggingface.co/EvolutionaryScale/esm3-sm-open-v1) model by [EvolutionaryScale](https://www.evolutionaryscale.ai/)!
 Please see the `README` file at `workflows/protein_annotation/` for more information.

 ## Deployment